Your Ultimate Guide to Interdisciplinary Approach in Teaching

 Benefits of Interdisciplinary Approach in Teaching

-An interdisciplinary approach in teaching offers several benefits that enhance students’ learning experiences and cognitive development:
+An interdisciplinary approach to teaching offers several benefits that enhance students’ learning experiences and cognitive development:

 1. Recognise Bias